HIV Cough

 What Does an HIV Cough Sound Like?

-An HIV cough usually occurs in the early stages of infection, although it may not necessarily appear until later.
+An HIV cough can occur in the early stages of infection, although it may not necessarily appear until later.
 It is characterized by a dry, persistent hacking sound that can last for several seconds or even minutes.

 A dry cough is a common symptom of HIV, and it can be persistent and long-lasting.
 It usually starts off as an occasional cough that may become more frequent over time.
 The cough is typically dry and non-productive, meaning it does not produce phlegm or mucus.
 It may also be accompanied by shortness of breath, chest tightness, and wheezing.
 The cough can sometimes last for weeks or months without seeming to resolve.
 The frequency of these coughing spells will vary depending on the person’s overall health condition and treatment plan.